vercel/next.js/packages/next/README.md

 Visit [https://nextjs.org/docs](https://nextjs.org/docs) to view the full documentation.

 ## Community
+Next.js is a React framework for developing Single Page Applications (SPAs) and full-stack applications.

 The Next.js community can be found on [GitHub Discussions](https://github.com/vercel/next.js/discussions) where you can ask questions, voice ideas, and share your projects with other people.